 - Financial Resources Statements including a current balance sheet, cash flow projections, and profit and loss statements;

-- Professional Indemnity Insurance certificate;
+- Professional Indemnity Insurance certificate; and

 Accountants will need to meet ASIC’s existing training requirements under Regulatory Guide 105 to hold a Limited AFSL and provide class of product advice.
 This will ensure only accountants with appropriate skills and knowledge are authorised to provide financial advice under the Limited AFSL.
-Additionally, your Responsible Manager needs to have completed an RG146 qualification in the products you wish to provide class of product advice in such as SMSFs, superannuation, and securities.
+Additionally, your Responsible Manager needs to have completed an RG146 qualification in the authorisations you wish to provide class of product advice in such as SMSFs, superannuation and securities.

 Ongoing Compliance Obligations